 But before you get to reap these rewards, you have to put in the work.
-A great way to start is to learn about the steps and strategies that go into finding your target audience.
+Read on this comprehensive guide to figure out the basics, steps, and examples of finding your brand's target audience.

 To do market research, you must perform a SWOT analysis, which assesses your brand’s strengths, weaknesses, opportunities, and threats.
 Identifying these answers gives you a greater understanding of your business, which is key to determining your target audience.